Mitrofan Dovnar-Zapolsky: In politics

-He participated in then-illegal movements of the 1880s and was temporary banned to settle in Kiev.
+He participated in then-illegal movements of the 1880s and was temporary banned to settle in Kyiv.
 Later, he sympathised with left movements.

-Dovnar-Zapol'skiy actively supported the Belarusian People's Republic (BPR), headed the Belarusian Chamber of Commerce in Kiev in 1918 (confirmed by the Belarus People's Secretariat on 24 April 1918), and prepared the project of the creation of the Belarusian University in Minsk at the end of March 1918.
-From May to October 1918, he participated in the work of the BPR's diplomatic mission in Kiev, which sought the recognition of the BPR from representatives of Soviet Russia, Ukraine, Don, Germany and Austro-Hungary.
+Dovnar-Zapol'skiy actively supported the Belarusian People's Republic (BPR), headed the Belarusian Chamber of Commerce in Kyiv in 1918 (confirmed by the Belarus People's Secretariat on 24 April 1918), and prepared the project of the creation of the Belarusian University in Minsk at the end of March 1918.
+From May to October 1918, he participated in the work of the BPR's diplomatic mission in Kyiv, which sought the recognition of the BPR from representatives of Soviet Russia, Ukraine, Don, Germany and Austro-Hungary.

 At the request of the BPR's authorities, he prepared the notable informational "Memorandum" ("Foundations of statehood of Belarus"), published in Grodno and Vilna in 1919 in Belarusian, Russian, Polish, German and French languages; also translated to English by P. Clark.
 This Memorandum contained the historical ground for the necessity of creation of independent Belarusian state and was presented at the Versailles conference by the BPR's delegation, albeit without positive outcome.

 His two sons perished in the ranks of Red Army during the Russian Civil War.

-His printed but unpublished book "History of Belarus" caused uprage among the Belarusian political authorities (beg.
+His printed but unpublished book "History of Belarus" caused outrage among the Belarusian political authorities (beg.
 1926), was denounced as a "Cathechism of Belarusian National Democratism", and was subsequently banned; the manuscript was confiscated.
 Consequently, Dovnar-Zapol'skiy was forced to move to Moscow, effectively exiled (Fall 1926), and never after returned to Belarus.

 From 1930 to 1934, he was heavily criticised for the alleged "Neo-Narodnichestvo", attributed the authorship of the ideological basis of "National Democratism", equated to the "agents of fascism" by acad.
 V.K.
 Shcherbakov, politically denounced together with his scientific school by his former pupil prof. A.P.
-Ogloblin (Kiev, 1934).
+Ogloblin (Kyiv, 1934).